mj1618/stepwise-migrations/README.md

 A tool for managing Raw SQL migrations in a Postgres database.
 Loosely based on flyway.

-## Notes
+## Instructions

 Name up migration files as `.sql` and down migration files with the same name but suffixed with `.down.sql`. e.g. `v1_users.sql` and `v1_users.down.sql`.
-Down migrations are optional.
+NOTE: Down migrations are optional.

-They are first sorted in ascending order based on filename.
+Up migrations are first sorted in ascending order based on filename.
 No subdirectories are read below the migration directory.

 ## Usage